williamjjohnson/iHARP-Coastal-Flooding-ML-Challenge-Submission/README.md

 ## GAF-CNN flood prediction

 This submission uses a finetuned ResNet18 model to predict flooding days using 7-day hourly data represented as Gramian Angular Summation fields.
 The model outputs 14 binary predictions (one-hot encoding) for the forecast period following each 7-day input window.
-Flooding days are defined using the threshold calculation approach used in the example model (mean + 1.5\*std).
 Date windows and stations used for testing are excluded from the training dataset.

 ## Model Architecture